Attendance

 • Letters from school.

-• School attendance meetings.
+• School Attendance Meetings.

 Our Procedures

 Parents are legally responsible to ensure that their child attends school regularly and punctually.
-Parents are responsible for informing the school of the reason for any absence (by letter, phone call or personal visit).
+Parents are legally responsible for informing the school of the reason for any absence (by letter, phone call or personal visit).
 School operates a “First Response System”.
 If school does not know of any reason for a child’s absence by 9.30am, an Attendance Officer will contact parents.
 In certain circumstances, further investigations will take place.

 Authorised Absence - Only the school can authorise an absence.